waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Ongoing Investigations
 ### Cianwood Gym Puzzle
-- **Hypothesis:** The gym is a trainer gauntlet.
-Defeating all trainers is required to clear a path to the Gym Leader, Chuck.
-The boulders that appeared seem to be the primary obstacle, likely requiring STRENGTH to move.
+- **Hypothesis:** The gym puzzle involves moving boulders with STRENGTH to clear a path to the Gym Leader, Chuck.
+Some of the Black Belts in the gym are non-battling NPCs.
 - **UI Parser Integrity Lesson:** A tool's pathfinding logic can be correct, but will fail catastrophically if its UI parser is not robust.
 A parser must be anchored and use boundary detection (like the 'CANCEL' option) to avoid including non-selectable UI elements in its data.
 Feeding corrupt data (wrong list size, wrong indices) to a correct algorithm produces incorrect results.
 - **Teacher in CianwoodLugiaSpeechHouse:** Mentioned a mythical sea creature hiding in the four islands between Cianwood and Olivine.
 - **Lass in CianwoodLugiaSpeechHouse:** Mentioned a creature that can only be seen if you have a SILVER WING.